• Skip to primary navigation

 They're varieties of berry-fruit from Capsicum plants which originated in Bolivia before spreading all around the world.

-If you can't find them where you are, here is a list of the best chili pepper substitutes.
+If you can't find them where you are, scroll down for a list of the best chili pepper substitutes.

 1. Add flavour & complexity (sweetness or smokiness)